Post-Baccalaureate Registered Nurse Residency Program

 - Reserve Military Leave – Two weeks of paid leave for Reserve Annual tour

-Note: PB-RNR nurse residents are considered health professions trainees (HPTs) and there is no commitment required for continued employment after the completion of the year-long program.
-After successful completion of the residency, we do hope that you will find your calling to care for Veterans within the ECHCS.
+Note: Nurse residents in the Post-Baccalaureate Registered Nurse Residency program are considered health professions trainees and there is no commitment required for continued employment after the completion of the year-long program.
+After successful completion of the residency, we do hope that you will find your calling to care for Veterans within the VA Eastern Colorado Healthcare System.

 Applications will open in March/April 2022, and instructions will be posted on this webpage at that time.